 Processing personal data remains legal without consent, as long as it is nesessary to enforce the rights of a third party (i.e. creditors) or for performance of a contract.

-- According to the GDPR, the enforcement of claims is a “justified interest”.
+- According to the GDPR, the enforcement of claims is a “legitimate interest”.

 - Profiling remains possible for debt collection agencies.